// we did the transformation on ourselves first

 actually operate by.

 These aren’t values on a wall.
-They’re constraints we built the process around because we learned them the hard way across 9 years and 120+ products.
+They’re constraints we built the process around because we learned them the hard way across nine years and 120+ products.

 Journeys before screens